Depression and Anxiety Are Signs of Strength, Not Weakness

 No one is free from the clutches of anxiety and depression

 Depression and anxiety are signs of strength, not weakness.
-These emotional problems don’t appear overnight, but are forged in life’s hell, in emotional difficulties and exhaustion.
+These emotional problems don’t appear overnight; they are forged in life’s hell, in emotional difficulties and mental exhaustion.

-Nor are they the result of a personal choice.
-We don’t decide if we’re going to experience them or not.
-Both emotional problems derive from fighting against life’s difficulties and trying to stay strong for too long.
+Nor are they the result of personal choice.
+We don’t decide if we’re going to experience them.
+Both of these emotional problems are the result of fighting against life’s difficulties and trying to stay strong for too long.